 (24% were over 65) at the 2011 census.
 Over the lifetime of the NP, the Parish will house an increasing proportion of elderly residents, many of whom may wish to downsize to smaller properties within the Parish.
 Social care is set to become an ever-increasing problem and it requires attracting additional younger residents into the Parish to both help look after the ageing population and to keep the community vibrant.
 Therefore the Parish Council will look favourably upon appropriate proposals for the provision of housing for young people, by way of smaller housing units and starter homes, affordable housing development including within the rental sector, as well as live/work and self-build initiatives where they meet the policies of the development plan.
 Regrettably it has not been possible to identify land suitable to accommodate affordable housing during the preparation of this Plan, but such is the Parish Council's concern for the future of the community in this respect, that A high priority will be given to identifying and securing affordable housing in time for the next review of the plan. (see 1.1.8).
-Policy OA4 Development proposals for To meet the Basic anv Community Conditions dwellings must demonstrate that they Balance provide an appropriate choice of homes to 4.6.25 contribute towards meeting identified housing needs throughout the Parish and should be accompanied by a 'dwelling mix statement' submitted as part of any planning application to show how the proposal meets specific needs.
+Policy OA4 Community Balance 4.6.25 Development proposals for any new dwellings must demonstrate that they provide an appropriate choice of homes to contribute towards meeting identified housing needs throughout the Parish and should be accompanied by a 'dwelling mix statement' submitted as part of any planning application to show how the proposal meets specific needs.
 This statement should provide details of how it meets local needs, including those of young people, local workers, small families, older residents (55+) and people with disabilities.
 Any proposal that results in the net increase in dwellings or pitches/plots must demonstrate that there will be a mixture of tenures throughout the area and not give rise to any areas of isolated groups of one tenure to ensure social integration.
-OA4 - 1OA4-1 HOUSING FOR YOUNGER To meet the Basic Conditions PEOPLE Any new proposals for the provision of housing for younger households, by way of appropriate starter homes, affordable housing development, live/work and self-build initiatives will be considered in accordance with the NPPF and Policy 34 of the Chichester Local Plan: Key Policies and government guidelines.
+To meet the Basic Conditions OA4 - 1 OA4-1 HOUSING FOR YOUNGER PEOPLE Any new proposals for the provision of housing for younger households, by way of To meet the Basic Conditions and the second of the second o starter homes, affordable appropriate housing development, live/work and selfbuild initiatives will be considered in accordance with the NPPF and Policy 34 of the Chichester Local Plan: Key Policies and government guidelines.
 The Parish Council will give priority to provision of affordable housing in time for the next review of the NP.
 Proposals for multi-generational living in an existing single household that preserve amenity and comply with all other policies in the plan will be considered where they are secured through legal agreements to prevent separate occupation by unrelated households.